gabyfulchic/Yday-manage-your-env/README.md

 ## Make your env cross-platform

-- [ ] Find what you need to keep (Docker cli, Kube cli, venv Pypi pkg ...)
+- [x] Find what you need to keep (Docker cli, Kube cli, venv Pypi pkg ...)
-- [ ] Find what you want to template to change between envs
+- [ ] Define conf files to store with chezmoi (dotfiles and .conf)
+- [ ] Define packages to install in f(x) of his type (Pypi package, System package, Cargo package ...)
-- [ ] Find how to deploy your env on any laptop easily (Ansible-Playbook, Makefile, Bash/Python script, Chezmoi ....)
+- [ ] Find how to deploy your env on any laptop easily (Ansible-Playbook, Makefile, Bash/Python script ....)
 - [ ] Make some POCs (Try with differents solutions to find bad and good things)
 - [ ] Develop/Archi to a turnkey solution
-- [ ] Template it
+- [ ] Template what you want to template
 - [ ] Automate it (scripts, aliases, repos, services..)